 The awards are a multidisciplinary call for ideas and implementations in the categories of (1) architectural design, (2) product design, and (3) universal design.
 Deliberation about the entries will consist of two phases: (1) selection of the finalists and (2) selection of winners and laureates of honorable mentions.
 Entries will be evaluated based on the following criteria: feasible, verifiable, visionary, original, and comprehensive.
 The theme of the awards has been inspired by the research called ‘Educating Buildings’ (‘Bildende Bauten’) by Dr. Peter Kuczia.
 The submitted ideas should refer to the competition theme and underline the educational potential of design.

-The submission consists of following files: 1) images of your design saved as JPG files in RGB mode with 200 dpi, 3000 x 1500 px in horizontal format (up to 5 images/files), 2) description of your design saved as DOC file (up to 500 words), 3) information about the author(s) saved as DOC file (eg. team members, companies, credits for photos etc.).
+The submission consists of following files: 1) images of your design saved as JPG files in RGB mode with 200 dpi, 3000 x 1500 px in horizontal format (up to 5 files), 2) description of your design saved as DOC file (up to 500 words), 3) information about the author(s) saved as DOC file (eg. team members, companies, credits for photos etc.).
+Participants are free to decide about the graphical composition and content of the graphical files.
 Before submitting your design, please make sure to register.
 It is the first edition of the awards (launched in 2018, with results in 2019).